rhimmelbauer/django-user-notifications/README.md

 The goal of the project is for a developer to create user messages with a set of rules.

 Eg. You need a user to accept new terms of service for your site.
-You should be able to create that reminder every day, every hour, every login until they accept the terms for which the reminder will cease to appear.
+You should be able to create that notification every day, every hour, every login until they accept the terms for which the notification will cease to appear.

 ## Features
 - Create per site and or per user messages